bashaus/concrete5-bootstrapcache/README.md

 Step 1.
 Update your concrete/despatcher file

+Once you've opened the file, you will need to add the following line of code:

+    ## Include the bootstrap cache
+    require(DIR_LIBRARIES . '/concrete5-bootstrapcache/autoload.php');

+You have two options where you add this line of code, both have advantages and disadvantages.

+_Option 1:_ add below the following line (recommended):

+    ## Check maintenance mode
+    require(dirname(__FILE__) . '/startup/maintenance_mode_check.php');

+Advantages:

+* more flexibility, reduces some issues with error pages (/page_not_found and /page_forbidden)

+Disadvantages:

+* more database calls

-Find the following line:
+_Option 2:_ add below the following line:

     ## Load session handlers
     require(dirname(__FILE__) . '/startup/session.php');

-And add this underneath:

-    ## Include the bootstrap cache
-    require(DIR_LIBRARIES . '/concrete5-bootstrapcache/autoload.php');
+Advantages:

+* the cache is checked before the bulk of database calls have been made

+Disadvantages:

+* can sometimes cause repetition issues with error pages (/page_not_found and /page_forbidden)

 Step 2.
 Copy library files